-Anywhere between 75-90 percent of pregnant women will suffer from pregnancy-induced nausea.
-While so common it is often thought of as a joke or quip in a cartoon, it can be really upsetting when it happens to you.
-Caused by changes in hormones this condition can range from mildly annoying to significantly life-altering.
-If your symptoms are preventing normal activity or regular consumption of food and water, then you should contact your caregiver for help. if your symptoms are less severe then you might find relief in at-home remedies that are tried and true and safer for early pregnancy.
+Between 75 and 90 percent of pregnant women will suffer from pregnancy-induced nausea.
+While so common, it is often thought of as a joke or quip in a cartoon; it can be really upsetting when it happens to you.
+Caused by changes in hormones, this condition can range from mildly annoying to significantly life-altering.
+If your symptoms prevent normal activity or regular consumption of food and water, you should contact your caregiver for help.
+If your symptoms are less severe, you might find relief in at-home remedies that are tried and true and safer for early pregnancy.

 Here are some things you can try to decrease your vomit-inducing notions and trips to the bathroom.

 - Drink plenty of water to stay hydrated and keep your stomach from feeling empty

 - Snack on small amounts of bland food (crackers or bread) first thing in the morning or when feelings of sickness ensue

 - Snacks on small portions that include protein to keep you feeling full longer